Public Service Responsibilities include;

 For information on open burning in the City of Berwyn and the pertaining local ordinace, click on the links below.

 The City of Berwyn Fire Department follows all State and Federal Laws for Hiring of Firefighters.

 The Fire and Police Commission conducts candidate testing every two years.
-The current Eligibility list expires on April 4, 2013.
-The Fire and Police Commission has posted a testing date of November 17, 2012.
-See www.publicsafetyrecruitment.com web site for application information and details.
+The current Eligibility list expires on April 4, 2015.
+The Fire and Police Commission will announce the future testing dates in November 2014.
 The current required qualifications to take the eligibility exam are as follows;

 Current (within 1 year of the exam date) Candidate Physical Agility Card (CPAT).
 Certificate from the Office of the Illinois State Fire Marshal Certified Firefighter 2 Illinois Licensed EMT-P Paramedic and be able to test into Loyola Emergency Medical Services System.